-Angina is a type of chest pain caused by reduced blood flow to the heart.
-Angina (an-JIE-nuh or AN-juh-nuh) is a symptom of coronary artery disease.
+Angina (an-JIE-nuh or AN-juh-nuh) is a type of chest pain caused by reduced blood flow to the heart.
+Angina is a symptom of coronary artery disease.

-- Pain in your arms, neck, jaw, shoulder or back accompanying chest pain
+Pain may also be felt in the arms, neck, jaw, shoulder or back.

 - Shortness of breath